Double (rugby league): 1996

 This was the first double won in the Super League era.
 St Helens finished top of the league and were crowned Champions of the first Super League season.
 They beat Bradford Bulls 40–32 in the Challenge Cup at Wembley.

 2006

 St Helens became the sixth team to win All Four Cups this year.
 They beat Huddersfield 42–12 in the Challenge Cup final and went on to beat Hull F.C.
 26–4 in the Grand Final.
+The 2006 St Helens team became only the second rugby league team in history to win the BBC Sports Personality Team of the Year Award.

 2021

-St Helens won their fourth double in 2021, beating Catalans Dragons 12–10 in the grand final to successfully retaining their title and claim a 3rd title in a row.
+St Helens won their fourth double in 2021, beating Catalans Dragons 12–10 in the Grand Final to successfully retaining their title and claim a third title in a row.

 Swinton Lions

 1927–28

 Swinton Lions Won their only double in 1928 beating Featherstone Rovers 11–0 in the Championship Final as well as finishing top of the league during the regular season.
 They Beat Warrington Wolves 5-3 in the Challenge Cup final to complete their first double.